samtekinc/CIS-hardening-macOS-BigSur/README.md

 - It is possible that certain user configurations that are being check in this playbook do not yet exist on an endpoint.
 When this is the case, we have added the `ignore_errors: yes` flag to those tasks and have coded the remediations to set the correct values when those user configuration checks have a return code of 1.

 ### 2.X
+- Task 2.5.1.1 _Enable FileVault_ requires local user name and password to be enabled via CLI.
+To conduct this manually, see page 91 of the Benchmark.
 - Task 2.5.1.2 _Ensure all user storage APFS volumes are encrypted_ requires specific volume names that can vary for different machines based on their configurations.
 To conduct this manually, see page 95 of the Benchmark.
 - Task 2.5.1.3 _Ensure all user storage CoreStorage volumes are encrypted_ requires specific volume names that can vary for different machines based on their configurations.
 To conduct this manually, see page 99 of the Benchmark.
 - Task 2.7.2 _Time Machine Volumes Are Encrypted_ requires specific volume names that can vary for different machines based on their configuration.
 To conduct this manually, see page 147 of the Benchmark.